BestTimesToVisit.com Logo

 Getting Around Vancouver, Canada

 Vancouver's automated rapid transit system is the backbone of getting around the city and to the airport.
-It connects downtown, Burnaby, Surrey, and Richmond, making it incredibly efficient for longer distances.
+It's clean, efficient, and connects major hubs like Downtown, Richmond (for YVR airport), and Surrey.

 SeaBus

-This passenger ferry connects downtown Vancouver (Waterfront Station) to the North Shore (Lonsdale Quay in North Vancouver).
-It offers stunning views of the city skyline and is a pleasant way to travel across the Burrard Inlet.
+This passenger ferry connects Downtown Vancouver (Waterfront Station) to the North Shore (Lonsdale Quay in North Vancouver).
+It offers stunning views of the city skyline and is a pleasant way to travel between the two areas.

 Taxis & Ride-Sharing (Uber/Lyft)